Watch Christian Slater Gush Over Rami Malek's Golden Globe Nomination

 Rami Malek secured a Golden Globe nomination on Thursday for his portrayal of Freddie Mercury in Bohemian Rhapsody.
 While many fans were happy for the 37-year-old actor, nobody seemed prouder than his Mr. Robot co-star Christian Slater.

-Slater said he was working on a play in London while Malek was filming Bohemian Rhapsody and got to see the star become completely engrossed in the character.
+Slater said he was working on a play in London while Malek was filming Bohemian Rhapsody and got to see the star become completely engrossed in his character.

 Malek was nominated for Best Actor in a Motion Picture (Drama) for his portrayal of the Queen singer and was clearly thrilled about the nod.